Greggs Vegan Sausage Roll Recipe (Copycat)

 2. Use a sharp knife to split the skin of Vegan Sausages, then peel it off and discard.

-3. Make a long neat sausage by using half of the sausages, which should be half-length the pastry.
+3. Make a long, neat sausage by using half of the sausages, which should be half-length of the pastry.
 Repeat the same steps for the other half.
 After that, slice down each sausage lengthways and set these four sausages aside.

 4. Unroll the pastry sheet onto the countertop.
 You can use flour if the pastry sheet is sticky.

-5. Cut pastry into four equal rectangles and lay each of the sausage halves onto the puff pastry piece.
+5. Cut the pastry into four equal rectangles and lay each sausage halved onto the puff pastry piece.

 6. Use a pastry brush and coat all the exposed pastry with Plant-Based Milk.